nagyist/azure-ad-sso-wordpress/CONTRIBUTING.md

 ## Reporting Bugs
 - Make sure the bug doesn't already exist (search the [Issue Tracker](https://github.com/psignoret/aad-sso-wordpress/issues)).
 If the bug has already been submitted, use the discussion thread on the issue to add any helpful supporting details.
 - Include any errors you receive.
-Please redact any information that might identify your Azure AD instances.
+Please redact any information that might identify your Microsoft Entra ID instances.
 - Include any steps to reproduce the bug.
 - Include the expected output or behavior.
 It should be clear _why_ you think you found a bug.